alexrutar/texnew/README.md

 ## Basic Usage
 List existing templates with
 ```
-texnew -l
+texnew info -l
 ```
 Build a LaTeX file from a template:
 ```
-texnew example.tex notes
+texnew new example.tex notes
 ```
-Note that the `.tex` is optional - running `texnew example notes` is equivalent.
+Note that the `.tex` is optional - running `texnew new example notes` is equivalent.
 Get more syntax help with
 ```
 texnew -h
+texnew new -h
+...
 ```

 ## Other Capabilities